 - Rollout of finger scanners from end of January this year

-This is just one of a number of projects Cidori is undertaking with Matalan.
-All of which are delivering substantial operational and financial benefits.
+This is just one of a number of projects Cidori worked with Matalan to deliver – all delivering substantial operational and financial benefits.

 “Your project was worth the investment.
 In the first few weeks it managed to pay back just over £7,000 in time saved!
 It is undisputedly a huge success because of your constant drive during and after.
 You should be incredibly proud of it and yourselves.
 Huge thanks and well done!”